Battle of Bhuchar Mori: Aftermath

 As the Mughal army advanced towards Nawanagar, Jam Sataji instructed queens to leave the town by ship from the port.
 Gopaldas Barhath, the son of Isardasji Barhath of Sachana, reached Surajkunwarba, the recently married Sodha wife of Ajaji, with the Paghadi of Ajaji.
 Surajkunwarba left the town to reach the battlefield.
 She was attacked on the way by Mughals but was protected by Thakor Sahib of Dhrol who negotiated even though he had not participated in the battle due to personal differences with Jam Sataji.
 She reached the battlefield and committed Sati on the funeral pyre of Ajaji.

 Mirza Aziz Koka reached Nawanagar and plundered it.
 Jam Sataji left to Junagadh to save Muzaffar.
 Daulat Khan was wounded in the battle and went off the Junagadh and died later.
 The Mughal Army reached Junagadh but returned to Ahmedabad as it was fatigued due to the long season.
 In 1592 AD, Mirza Aziz Koka again proceeded to Kathiawar with fresh forces.
 He besieged Junagadh and the garrison surrendered after three months.
 Muzaffar had already left to the Barda hills.
 The Mughal army finally left to Ahmedabad after placing a governor at Junagadh.
-They also eventually conquered Prabhas Patan, Dwarka, and Bet Dwarka.
+They also eventually conquered Somnath, Dwarka, and Bet Dwarka.

 After leaving the Barda hills, Muzaffar reached Okha Mandal where he spent some time.
 Mirza Aziz Koka sent his son with troops to capture him.
 Sava Wadher died while covering the escape of Muzaffar.
 Muzaffar reached Kutch from Vasta Bandar and requested asylum from Rao Bharamalji I of Kutch.
 The Mughal army was sent to Morbi and prepared to cross Rann of Kutch to enter Kutch.
 Rao surrender Muzaffar to the troops sent for his capture as he knew the fate of Nawanagar and Junagadh.
 While being escorted to the Mughal camp, Muzaffar alighted from his horse near Dhrol after traveling the whole night.
-He went behind a tree on some pretense and committed suicide by cutting his own throat with a knife on 24 December 1592.
+He went behind a tree on some pretence and committed suicide by cutting his own throat with a knife on 24 December 1592.
 With his death, the rule of the Muzaffarid dynasty of Gujarat Sultanate ended.

 Morbi was granted to Rao Bharmalji as a jagir for his service.
 Jam Sataji returned Nawanagar in 1593 AD (Vikram Samvat 1649).
 He lived at Nawanagar but the affairs of the state were managed by the Mughal deputy with his concert.
 Jasaji, the second son of Jam Sataji, was kept at Delhi for some time.
 In the absence of Sataji, Kalabai; the queen of Kunwar Bhanji, the son of Rana Ramdevji of Ranpur; had conquered the areas formerly lost to Nawanagar with the help of Mers and Rabaris and established its new capital at Chhaya village.